fbpx

 • Love and truth are at the center

-How to Have a Healthy Conversation Using Scripture:
+How to Have a Healthy Conversation According to Scripture

 Note: Men and women typically communicate in different ways.
 Men may think more analytically.
 Women may think more emotionally.
 To have a healthy conversation, seek to understand where they are coming from.